Strata By-Laws

 5. A booking form must be completed, detailing the date, time, and nature of the event.

-6. Hours of Booking: Between 10:00 am to 4:00 pm, in accordance to the concierge working hours.
-A refundable damage deposit of $500 is required to secure the reservation and paid to concierge prior to the booking.
-The $500 damage deposit will only be refunded after inspection of the Lounge room.
-Owners exceeded the booking duration will be responsible for late checkout fee will be subject to $45 per hour and $50 fines.
+7. Rental of the Amenity Lounge requires payment of a user fee of $100 per booking slot plus a refundable damage deposit of $300 payable to the strata corporation EPS 10209.
+The payment of the user fee and refundable damage deposit must be paid to the concierge (cheque only) or paid to the owner portal account prior to the booking.
+The $300 damage deposit will only be refunded after inspection of the Lounge room.
+Owners exceeded the booking duration will be responsible for late checkout fee will be subject to $30 per hour and $50 fines.

-7. Amenity Lounge must be booked through the Strata Owner’s Portal at least seven (7) business days but no more than sixty (60) days prior to reservation date.
+9. Amenity Lounge booking must be booked through the Strata Owner’s Portal at least five (5) business days but no more than sixty (60) days prior to reservation date.

 III.
 Capacity and Usage Guidelines